keriganmarketing/mexicobeachsales/public/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.2.26 [19 June 2019] =
+* [New] Added option to customize logo and background color of social media follow icons
+* [New] Added Whatsapp in Social Media Follow icons
+* [Bugfix] Fixed the PHP notices being generated when using the widget
+* [Bugfix] Updated the background color for Reddit share icon for AMP according to the Reddit branding guidelines

+= 3.2.25 [6 June 2019] =
+* [Bugfix] Minor bugfixes
+* [Bugfix] Facebook App ID and Facebook App Secret options were not appearing in Miscellaneous section if Facebook share icon was enabled via shortcode or widget

 = 3.2.24 =
 * [Bugfix] Facebook share count was not working in some cases